romegasoftware/GCP-Update-Firewall-Rules/readme.md

 }
 ```

-- `rule_name` is the name of the firewall rule you want to update.
+- `rule_name` is the name of the firewall rule you want to create or update.
 - `description` is the description of the firewall rule you want to update.
-- `endpoint_url` is the URL of the endpoint that will provide the IP addresses to allow.
+- `endpoint_url` is the endpoint URL that will provide the IP addresses to allow.
 - `allowed` is the list of allowed protocols and ports.

 If it does not find an existing firewall that matches the `rule_name`, it will create one.

-If it finds an existing rule with the same `rule_name`, it will check to make sure its `allowed` defintion still matches, and that the IP endpoints are the same.
+If it finds an existing rule with the same `rule_name`, it will check to ensure its `allowed` definition still matches and that the IP endpoints are the same.
 If not, it will update the firewall rule.

 # Setup